-These limiting beliefs are often about themselves and their abilities, such as “I’m not good enough”, “I’m not smart enough”, or “I’ll never be successful”, “I’m not as good as others”.
-These beliefs can be deeply ingrained and hard to shake, but they are not based in reality and are holding many of us back from reaching our full potential.
-By recognising and challenging these beliefs, every one of us can start to adopt a growth mindset and see the world in a new light.
+These limiting beliefs that many of us hold are often beliefs such as “I’m not good enough”, “I’m not smart enough”, “I’ll never be successful”, or “I’m not as good as others”.
+These beliefs can be deeply ingrained and hard to shake, but they are not based in reality and are holding many of us back from reaching our full potential in life.
+I have seen over the years, both in myself, and in my clients that by recognising and challenging these beliefs, every one of us can start to adopt a growth mindset and see challenges, and setbacks as opportunities.

-It helps you to see challenges as opportunities for growth, rather than obstacles that hold you back.
+Adopting a growth mindset helps you to see challenges as opportunities for growth, rather than obstacles that hold you back.
 It encourages you to embrace new experiences and take risks, knowing that failures are simply stepping stones on the path to success.
-And most importantly, it helps you to develop a deep love of learning and a lifelong commitment to self-improvement.
+And most importantly, it helps you to develop a deep love of lifelong learning as a human being.

 So, how can M adopt a growth mindset and overcome their limiting beliefs?
 Here are a few tips to get M started:

 For my friend M, adopting a growth mindset and overcoming limiting beliefs is a journey that will take time and effort.
 But, the rewards will be well worth it.
 By embracing challenges, celebrating failures, and continuously learning, I know that M can live a more fulfilling life.